 Play outdoor games like freeze tag, Red Rover, hopscotch and Kick The Can.

 Plant a tree.
 Many people don't realize that planting isn't just a springtime activity.
 The fall is a great time to plant trees and shrubs as well as flower bulbs like daffodils, crocus, and tulips.

 Visit the zoo.
 Fall (and even winter) is a great time to visit the zoo.
 Summer's heat keeps many animals hidden in their cool, shady spots.
-Cooler temperatures means more animals roaming about for easy viewing.
+Cooler temperatures mean more animals roaming about for easy viewing.

 Visit state and national parks in your area.
-Many offer great family friendly activities.
+Many offer great family-friendly activities.

 Go on a nature expedition at a local park, in your yard, or around your neighborhood.
 Bring along binoculars, a magnifying class, and a journal (young children can draw pictures of what they see) and teach your kids how to observe, enjoy and appreciate nature without disturbing it.

 Make a nature journal.
 Have your kids decorate a notebook they can carry with them to note what they observe when they're outside.
 Even young kids can keep a nature journal by drawing what they see.